Megagig/Product-management/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Product Management <a name="about-project"></a>
+# 📖 Product Management API <a name="about-project"></a>

-Product Management System
-Build a backend API with Node.js/ Express for a simple product management system.The API will allow users to add, retrieve, update, and delete products.
+A Product Management API Built with Node.js/ Express for a simple product management system.The API will allow users to add, retrieve, update, and delete products.
 Functionality

 ## 🛠 Built With <a name="built-with"> </a>